(Two Free Sample Chapters)

 "Hmm.
 Fine.
 Have you made a sculpture of me?"

 "Three of them.
 As a human, as a faun, and as a mermaid."

 "It seemed right.
 And if the faun was delicious...
 I don't have words for the mermaid."

-"You will have to show it to me sometime."
+"You'll have to show it to me sometime."